flatcar-archive/flatcar-docs/os/booting-on-brightbox.md

 # Running Flatcar Linux on Brightbox Cloud

-These instructions will walk you through running a Container Linux cluster on Brightbox.
+These instructions will walk you through running a Flatcar Linux cluster on Brightbox.
 This guide uses the [Brightbox CLI](http://brightbox.com/docs/guides/cli/getting-started/) but you can also use the [Brightbox Manager](http://brightbox.com/docs/guides/manager/).

 ## Firewall policy